 Pre-tax Adjusted Earnings.
 As more fully described in "- Non-GAAP and Other Financial Disclosures," we use adjusted earnings, which does not equate to net income (loss) available to shareholders, as determined in accordance with GAAP.
 We believe that the presentation of adjusted earnings, as we measure it for management purposes, enhances the understanding of our performance by highlighting the results of operations and the underlying profitability drivers of the business.
-Adjusted earnings allow analysis of our performance relative to our business plan and facilitate comparisons to industry results.
+Adjusted earnings and other financial measures based on adjusted earnings allow analysis of our performance relative to our business plan and facilitate comparisons to industry results.
 Adjusted earnings should not be viewed as a substitute for net income (loss).

-Year Ended December 31, 2019 Compared with the Year Ended December 31, 2018
+Year Ended December 31, 2020 Compared with the Year Ended December 31, 2019

-Net loss available to shareholders before provision for income tax was \$1.1 billion (\$761 million, net of income tax), a decrease of \$2.1 billion (\$1.6 billion, net of income tax) from net income before provision for income tax of \$984 million (\$865 million, net of income tax) in the prior period.
+Loss available to shareholders before provision for income tax was \$1.5 billion (\$1.1 billion, net of income tax), an increased loss of \$390 million (\$344 million, net of income tax) from a loss available to shareholders before provision for income tax of \$1.1 billion (\$761 million, net of income tax) in the prior period.

-The decrease in income before provision for income tax was driven by the following key unfavorable items:
+The decrease in income before provision for income tax was driven by lower pre-tax adjusted earnings, discussed in greater detail below.